reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 ## Implementing JWT in a Spring Boot Application
-Now that we understand JWT better, let's try to implement it in a simple Spring Boot application.
+Now that we understand JWT better, let's implement it in a simple Spring Boot application.
-In our pom.xml, let's add the below dependencies:
+In our *pom.xml*, let's add the below dependencies:

 ````xml
 <dependency>